tnscorcoran/rhsso-3scale/README.md

 Add Access token
 ![05-threescale-accesstoken-1.png](https://raw.githubusercontent.com/tnscorcoran/rhsso-3scale/master/05-threescale-accesstoken-2.png)

 Name it, give it read/write access to all scopes and Create Access token.
+Copy it (you won't be able to see it again).
 We'll refer to this your *3scale-access-token*
 ![05-threescale-accesstoken-1.png](https://raw.githubusercontent.com/tnscorcoran/rhsso-3scale/master/05-threescale-accesstoken-3.png)